lakaThabrew/Cine-Sleuth/README.md

 # 🎬 CineSleuth

-An AI-powered movie guessing game that uses Google's Gemini API to guess the movie you're thinking of by asking yes/no questions.
+An AI-powered movie guessing game that uses Google's Gemini API to guess the movie you're thinking of.
+Think of it as "20 Questions" for movies!

 ## 🎯 How It Works

 1. Think of a movie
 2. Start the game
-3. Answer the AI's yes/no questions
+3. Answer the AI's questions about your movie
 4. The AI will try to guess your movie within 20 questions!

 ## 🚀 Features

+- **Two Interfaces**: Choose between CLI (command line) or GUI (graphical interface)
 - **Interactive Gameplay**: The AI asks strategic questions about genre, actors, plot, time period, and more
+- **Free-form Answers**: Answer with any text, not just yes/no
 - **Smart Guessing**: Uses Gemini 2.0 Flash for intelligent movie detection
+- **Automatic API Key Rotation**: Seamlessly switches to backup API keys when quota is exceeded
-- **Clean Output**: Removes markdown formatting for a better console experience
+- **Clean Output**: Removes markdown formatting for a better experience
+- **Game History**: Saves game sessions to `logs/log.txt` for reference
 - **Error Handling**: Comprehensive exception handling for API errors, quota limits, and connectivity issues
 - **Graceful Exit**: Exit anytime by typing 'exit'